DanKatzuv/tic-tac-toe/README.md

 ## Getting Started
-Download the game.exe file and run it.
+Download the [TicTacToe.exe](https://github.com/DanKatzuv/tic-tac-toe/releases/download/v1.0/TicTacToe.exe) file and run it.
 (Your operating system or browser might warn you from using the exe file, do not fear it 😀).
 You can also download the [zip folder](https://github.com/DanKatzuv/tic-tac-toe/archive/master.zip) of this repository and run the [main.py](main.py) file.
 If you make changes to the game and wish to build the exe file again, run `pyinstaller --onefile TicTacToe.py` in Cmd/PowerShell in the game directory.

 ### Prerequisites
 You will need Python 3.6 or above.
 You can download it [here](https://python.org/downloads).
-If you do not wish to download Python, you can run the game.exe file as mentioned above.
+If you do not wish to download Python, you can run the TicTacToe.exe file as mentioned above.
 To make the exe file again, install [Pyinstaller](https://www.pyinstaller.org) with `pip install pyinstaller`.

 ### Tests